CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 implementation is found.
 This is used by backends that support Just-In-Time (JIT) compilation (i.e., CUDA and OCCA) to compile for coprocessors.
 For full support across all backends, these :ref:`CeedQFunction` source files must only contain constructs mutually supported by C99, C++11, and CUDA.
-For example, explict type casting of void pointers and explicit use of compatable arguments for :code:`math` library functions is required, and variable-length array (VLA) syntax for array reshaping is only avaliable via libCEED's :code:`CEED_Q_VLA` macro.
+For example, explicit type casting of void pointers and explicit use of compatible arguments for :code:`math` library functions is required, and variable-length array (VLA) syntax for array reshaping is only available via libCEED's :code:`CEED_Q_VLA` macro.

 Different input and output fields are added individually, specifying the field name, size of the field, and evaluation mode.